Fibonalabs-Developers/ui-web-get-fibonalabs-boilerplate/Readme.md

 ## Output

-It will create a directory called project-name inside the current folder.
+It will create a directory with the project-name inside the current folder.

 Inside that directory, it will generate the initial project structure and install the transitive dependencies.